 Catalog objects

-The following schematics of CatalogObject instances of the ITEM, ITEM_VARIATION, and TAX types illustrate this.
-Each has an idempotency_key attribute, which is required when the object is created or updated, and an object attribute, whose value depends on the type specified.
+The following diagram of CatalogObject instances of the ITEM, ITEM_VARIATION, and TAX types illustrates this relationship.
+Each instance has an idempotency_key property, which is required when the object is created or updated, and an object property, whose value depends on the type specified.

 Link to section